‘Big Brother 20’ Week 11 Spoilers: Houseguest’s Next Target Confuses Fans And Julie Chen

 — Big Brother (@CBSBigBrother) September 6, 2018

-It seems everyone is perplexed by JC and Brett’s plan to nix Angela come Thursday night, especially since she is the only houseguest either man has a chance again come finale night.
+It seems everyone is perplexed by JC and Brett’s plan to nix Angela on Thursday night, especially since she is the only houseguest either man has a chance against on finale night.

 The double eviction will take place this Thursday night.
-Haleigh Broucher is almost certainly heading to the jury house to join the rest of her alliance as she was the main target this week and did not walk away with the Power of Veto.
+Haleigh Broucher is almost certainly heading to the jury house to join the rest of her alliance, as she was the main target this week and did not walk away with the Power of Veto.